 Having your Tribunal bundle open will mean that you can check any details and refer to any specific points when you need to.

-Whether you have a digital or physical copy, you can make a note of anything that you feel you might want to look back or bring up at in the Hearing.
+Whether you have a digital or physical copy, you can make a note of anything that you feel you might want to look back on or bring up at the Hearing.

 Be Prepared to Send Emails during the Hearing